 But what makes Browne choke back tears even today _ 2 1/2 years later _ is the little sneaker he found among the bodies.

 ``It was from that family, the Weaver family,″ he says, recalling the family of five killed along with 127 others in the Sept.
 8, 1994, crash.

 Such certainty has eluded coroners trying to piece together the remains of the 110 victims of ValuJet Flight 592, killed May 11 when they plunged into the Florida Everglades.

 After more than a week of searches that have yielded body bags full of parts, no one has been positively identified and no single body has emerged intact.
 Rescuers have reported finding limbs, a knee cap and fingers.

-The Dade County Medical Examiner's Office refused Wednesday to comment on its progress, but last week, Joseph Davis, a retired coroner who is taking part in the investigation, acknowledged there would be remains with no names.
-DNA testing may even be used, he said.
+The Dade County Medical Examiner’s Office refused Wednesday to comment on its progress, but last week, Joseph Davis, a retired coroner who is taking part in the investigation, acknowledged there would be remains with no names.

 ``When we were dealing with it, it was like taking a dime and throwing it onto a football field, and trying to go out and find it,″ Browne said Wednesday. ``That’s on land.
 You’re dealing with water.
 I don’t know how they’re going to do it.″

 In the Pittsburgh crash, in which the plane slammed into a hillside on the landing approach, six victims were never identified, even though there was no fire damage to the bodies in the cabin.
 Rescuers made identifications with teeth, fingerprints, clothing and jewelry.

 One person was never positively identified in the Colorado crash that killed 25 people.
 The search area was largely confined to a 12-foot crater created when the Boeing 737 nose-dived into the ground.